The QA Workflow That Replaces Taste With a Standard

 Build Your QA Process

-How do I implement QA without slowing down our publishing velocity?▼
+How do I implement QA without slowing publishing velocity?

-The key is the creator self-review step.
-When creators check their own work against the checklist before submitting, the QA reviewer catches fewer basic errors and can focus on brand alignment and quality.
-A well-running QA process adds 15-30 minutes per content batch, not per piece.
-That is a small investment compared to the cost of a client-facing error.
+Lean on the creator self-review step.
+When creators check their own work against the checklist first, the reviewer catches fewer basics and can focus on brand alignment and the performance bar.
+A well-run QA process adds 15 to 30 minutes per batch, not per piece, which is small against the cost of a client-facing error.

-Should QA be done by a dedicated person or rotated across the team?▼
+Should QA be a dedicated person or rotated across the team?

-A dedicated QA reviewer per client cluster (grouped by industry or brand complexity) produces the most consistent results.
-Rotating reviewers leads to inconsistent standards.
-If your agency cannot dedicate QA headcount, assign each account manager as the QA reviewer for their own clients — they know the brand standards best.
+A dedicated reviewer per client cluster (grouped by industry or brand complexity) produces the most consistent results, because rotating reviewers drift toward inconsistent standards.
+If you cannot dedicate QA headcount, assign each account manager as the reviewer for their own clients, since they know the brand standard best.